13harmansingh/GeoNewsTracker/replit.md

   - Extractive fallback (first 80 words) when API unavailable
   - Displayed in BiasAnalysisForm component with AI prediction
   - Combined with bias detection for comprehensive AI analysis
+  - Now processed in parallel with bias detection for 2x speedup

 - **Multilingual Support**: Added 5 languages (English, Portuguese, Spanish, French, German)
   - Language dropdown in NavigationBar with flag icons